luvsound/astrid/README.md

-Astrid is an interactive sequencer for pippi
+Astrid is an interactive workstaion and performance interface for pippi (a DAW & an instrument)

 (In development!)